avilajul/SOAP_API_Testing/README.md

 Test automation with the Serenity framework implementing the Screenplay pattern in Java, Gradle, Cucumber and Junit to test a SOAP service.

-The public SOAP API was used for automation [http://www.dneonline.com/calculator.asmx](http://www.dneonline.com/calculator.asmx)
+Public SOAP API used for automation [http://www.dneonline.com/calculator.asmx](http://www.dneonline.com/calculator.asmx)

-Para la automatización se usó la API SOAP pública [http://www.dneonline.com/calculator.asmx](http://www.dneonline.com/calculator.asmx)

 ### Built tests 📋
 Send two integers to the service to obtain the result of the multiplication.